German yields rise as consumer price drop not as bad as feared

 LONDON The fate of the European Union and the euro could hang on the outcome of Sunday's French presidential election.

-* Long-term inflation expectations rise to 1.62 percent (Updates prices, adds German data)
+* Long-term inflation expectations rise to 1.62 percent (Updates with Spanish, Italian inflation data)

 By Marius Zaharia

-LONDON, Feb 27 German bond yields bounced off record lows on Friday after data from some parts of the euro zone showed inflation prospects, although still subdued, may not be as low as previously thought.
+LONDON, Feb 27 German bond yields bounced off record lows on Friday after data from some pockets of the euro zone showed inflation prospects, although still subdued, may not be as bad as previously thought.

-Consumer prices in Germany and Spain fell in February but annual inflation in these economies was not as deeply in negative territory as in January.
-Prices turned positive in Italy, potentially lifting the euro zone figure, due on Monday.
+Consumer prices in Spain fell 1.2 percent on an annual basis in January, compared with a fall of 1.3 percent in a Reuters poll.
+Italian inflation surprisingly rose 0.1 percent, compared with expectations of minus 0.3 percent.

-Stronger-than-expected consumer sentiment data in the United States also nudged U.S. Treasury yields higher, supporting the upwards pressure on German bond yields, the euro zone benchmark.
+German data was due at 1300 GMT, while figures for the whole euro zone were due on Monday.

 Long-term inflation expectations - as measured by the five-year, five-year breakeven forward which shows where investors expect 2025 price growth forecasts to be in 2020 - rose 5 basis points on the data to 1.62 percent.